0x7FFFFFFFFFFFFFFF/sql-docs/azure-sql/managed-instance/subnet-service-aided-configuration-enable.md

 To ensure uninterrupted management connectivity for SQL Managed Instance, some security rules and routes are mandatory and can't be removed or modified.

-Mandatory rules and routes always begin with `Microsoft.Sql-managedInstances_UseOnly_mi-`.
+The names of mandatory rules and routes always begin with `Microsoft.Sql-managedInstances_UseOnly_mi-`.
+This prefix is reserved for use by Azure SQL Managed Instance. **Do not use this prefix when updating your route table and NSG.** Service updates may delete all rules and routes with that prefix, after which only the mandatory ones will be recreated.

-The following table lists the mandatory rules and routes that are enforced and automatically deployed to the user's subnet:
+The following table lists the mandatory rules and routes that are automatically deployed to and enforced on the user's subnet:

 | Kind | Name | Description |
 | ---- | ---- | ----------- |